Valuing and Applying Rationality

 Self-Awareness and Self-Regulation

-Self-awareness and self-regulation help us to uncover patterns in our thoughts, feelings, and behaviors, and respond to situations thoughtfully rather than impulsively.
+Self-awareness and self-regulation, often learned through the practice of mindfulness, help us to uncover patterns in our thoughts, feelings, and behaviors, and respond to situations thoughtfully rather than impulsively.
 Developing these dispositions leads us to slow down our thinking, reflect on our reasoning, and notice how our feelings are impacting our thoughts.
 We learn to analyze and improve our habits, and to ensure that the decisions we make align with our deepest values.
+This is sometimes called “decision fitness.”

 Stay informed and join our mailing list